 This simply means you do not have enough credit activity on which to base a score.
 You may not have a score even if you have some credit activity.
 Since we do not use credit scores to make rental decisions, the simple absence of a score will not keep you from renting an apartment with us.
 We use your credit report to decide whether you have enough income to pay your bills, pay your rent, and cover basic living expenses.
-We also use it to determine your likelihood of making on-time rental payments.
+We also use it to determine your likelihood of making on-time rent payments.

 6) Do we accept pets?

 Pets are allowed in many of our rental units.
 Each listing will indicate if pets are allowed.
 We follow municipal occupancy limits and breed restrictions, if any, for the town in which the property is located.
 Each property may also have breed restrictions based on homeowner's insurance.
 Each property may have a pet occupancy limit as well.
-If dogs are allowed, we will require you to bring your dog into our office for a brief temperament test.
+If dogs are allowed, we will require you to bring your dog to the property for a brief temperament test.
 This test happens after all human occupants have applied and been accepted (no need to bring your dog to the showing).
 We are looking for aggressive tendencies and your dog's ability to meet new people in an unfamiliar place and still behave.
-Your dog will most likely have to meet other dogs and people in hallways coming in and out of the building.
+Your dog may be required to meet other dogs and people in hallways coming in and out of the building.
 We are also assessing your dog's propensity to relieve itself indoors.
 If your pet is approved, there will be additional "pet rent" or security deposit, the amount of which is specified in each listing.
 "Pet rent" is not refundable and becomes part of your monthly rent due under the lease.
 We love pets and expect that you will treat them with kindness and respect while living in our building.
 If you do not, you WILL be reported and the pet removed from the premises.